What is Dredging – History, Importance And Effects

 The mechanical dredging operation can be done using a barge or operated from shore.

-If the mechanical dredger is onshore, it has a limitation of covering the area as it can only be used near the shoreline.
-Barge-type mechanical dredgers can be operated in any water; however, it will be most effective near docks, piers, etc.
+If the mechanical dredger is onshore, it can only be used near the shoreline, limiting its coverage area.
+Barge-type mechanical dredgers can be operated in any water; however, they will be most effective near docks, piers, etc.

 Mechanical dredging can be a continuous process.
 However, the quantity of the sediment will be limited to one scoop, which is lifted every time to remove the residue.
 The mechanical type can dredge hard compacted sediments, and water carryover is way less than hydraulic dredging.